abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Model architecture

 In my code, I've implemented and tested two architecture.
-The first is the LeNet architecture with the addition of Dropout stage for the fully connected layers as can be seen below:
+The first is the LeNet architecture with the addition of Dropout stage for the fully connected layers as can be seen here:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|